k3luu/thh/content/trail-posts/throop-peak/index.md

 <iframe title="video" src="https://www.youtube.com/embed/yBeyT24oWPI" width="600" height="400" frameBorder="0" allowFullScreen></iframe>

 <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Throop peak makes it on our top list for one of the best day hikes in Southern California!
+Throop peak makes it on our top list for one of the best day hikes in Southern California!
 This trail offers a 360 degree panoramic view of the San Gabriel mountains.
 The more notable features of the trail include being filled with conifers, vast clearings and wildflowers studded about the scenery.
 Located near Valyermo, California, this trail is a 4 mile, out